The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Introduction

-Recognizing these challenges, the ACM Lifelog Search Challenge (LSC) was established to advance interactive lifelog retrieval systems, providing a competitive framework to evaluate their effectiveness in real-time scenarios.
-The ultimate aim is to move lifelog retrieval beyond basic data processing by creating tools that support reflection, true recall, and deeper engagement with personal histories.
+To address these challenges, the ACM Lifelog Search Challenge (LSC) was established to advance interactive lifelog retrieval through a competitive, real-time evaluation framework The ultimate goal is to move lifelog retrieval beyond basic data processing by creating tools that support reflection, true recall, and deeper engagement with personal histories.
 The LSC has been held annually since 2018, with the latest edition, LSC'24~\cite{lsc2024}, taking place at ACM ICMR 2024, in Phuket, Thailand.
-This paper reviews the key technical advances made in the LSC challenge over the last three years~\cite{lsc2022,lsc2023,lsc2024}.
-In particular, we provide an overview of the key developments observed across systems submitted to the past three LSC editions (2022–2024).
+This paper reviews the key technical advances demonstrated in the past three LSC editions (2022–2024)~\cite{lsc2022,lsc2023,lsc2024}.
 We analyse trends in retrieval and interaction techniques, evaluate comparative system performance, and reflect on emerging research directions in lifelog search.
-Rather than introducing novel methods, this paper serves as a structured analysis of the field as seen through the lens of a recurring, shared evaluation challenge.
+Rather than proposing novel methods, this paper provides a structured analysis of the field through the lens of a recurring, shared evaluation challenge.

+Although this study focuses on the LSC series, its longitudinal design across identical datasets and tasks provides a uniquely controlled lens for observing algorithmic and interaction-design evolution.
+Comparable long-term, human-in-the-loop benchmarks are rare in multimedia retrieval.
+Analysing LSC systems, therefore, offers insight into how the broader field transitions from concept-based to embedding- and LLM-driven paradigms under identical experimental conditions.

 The remainder of the paper is structured as follows: Section~\ref{sec:workshops} describes the LSC competition setup, including the dataset, tasks, and evaluation procedures.
-Section~\ref{sec:advances} summarises the retrieval and interaction techniques employed by systems submitted to the past three editions of the challenge.
+Section~\ref{sec:advances} summarises the retrieval and interaction techniques employed by the systems submitted to the past three editions of the challenge.
 In Section~\ref{sec:comparison}, we present a comparative analysis of system performance across tasks and years.
 Finally, Section~\ref{sec:conclusion} concludes with reflections on current limitations and outlines promising directions for future lifelog retrieval research.